-Do You Know What Your Co-Op Program is Really Costing You?
+Do You Know What Your Co-Op Advertising Program is Really Costing You?

-It’s ironic that traditional Co-Op Advertising — originally designed to save Brands and their Local Partners money on local marketing — actually costs more than you may think.
-Think about what your Brand spends on Brand compliance, managing approvals and assisting Partners.
-Every dollar and every minute spent on Co-Op counts.
-When you look at the hard costs, soft costs and productivity costs that Brands incur to launch and maintain a Co-Op Program, it becomes increasingly clear that traditional Co-Op is too complicated and too expensive.
+It’s ironic that traditional Co-Op Advertising — originally designed to save Brands and their local partners’ money on local marketing — actually costs more than you may think.
+Think about what your Brand spends on brand compliance, managing approvals and assisting partners.
+Every dollar and every minute spent on Co-Op Advertising counts.
+When you look at the hard costs, soft costs and productivity costs that Brands incur to launch and maintain a Co-Op Advertising Program, it becomes increasingly clear that traditional Co-Op Advertising is too complicated and too expensive.

 Hard costs are tangible, expected and easily quantifiable.
-When it comes to Co-Op Programs, Brands often think of the budget they have set aside for Co-Op Programs.
-However the Co-Op budget is just the tip of the iceberg.
-Other hard costs of Co-Op include claims processing fees, the cost of vendor management, handling escalations, and the administrative costs of accounts payable, accounting and legal.
-And, according to our research, the majority of Brands say that less than half the money they make available for Co-Op actually gets used by their Local Partners.
-This adds another layer of costs to Co-Op, because many Brands are spending money for a robust program that only half their Partners use.
+When it comes to Co-Op Advertising Programs, Brands often think of the budget they have set aside for Co-Op Advertising Programs.
+However, the Co-Op Advertising budget is just the tip of the iceberg.
+Other hard costs of Co-Op Advertising include claims processing fees, the cost of vendor management, handling escalations, and the administrative costs of accounts payable, accounting and legal.
+And, according to our research, the majority of Brands say that less than half the money they make available for Co-Op Advertisingactually gets used by their local partners.
+This adds another layer of costs to Co-Op because many Brands are spending money on a robust program that only half their partners use.
 Some hard costs that may be killing your budget are:

 - $160,000 per year – Claims Processing (about $16 per claim, all-in)